Save Our Seas Foundation: The Save Our Seas Foundation Shark Education Center

-The Save Our Seas Foundation D’Arros Research Centre
+The Save Our Seas Foundation D'Arros Research Centre

-The Save Our Seas Foundation D’Arros Research Centre (SOSF-DRC) is based on D’Arros Island, 225 kilometres south-west of Mahé, in the Amirantes, Seychelles.
-D’Arros Island is separated from St Joseph Atoll by a channel one kilometre (0.6 mile) wide and 70 metres (230 feet) deep.
-The marine environment surrounding D’Arros Island and St Joseph Atoll boasts a diversity of habitats and species, providing an outstanding ocean observatory for scientific studies.
+The Save Our Seas Foundation D'Arros Research Centre (SOSF-DRC) is based on D'Arros Island, 225 kilometres south-west of Mahé, in the Amirantes, Seychelles.
+D'Arros Island is separated from St Joseph Atoll by a channel one kilometre (0.6 mile) wide and 70 metres (230 feet) deep.
+The marine environment surrounding D'Arros Island and St Joseph Atoll has a high diversity of habitats and species, providing a suitable ocean observatory for scientific studies.

 Since its inception in 2012, the centre has concluded numerous targeted research projects in collaboration with various international institutions.
 These diverse projects have focused mostly on threatened species such as sharks, turtles, seabirds, fish and corals, but have also included habitat assessments, feasibility surveys and oceanography.

 The Save Our Seas Shark Research Center USA

 The Save Our Seas Shark Research Center USA is located in Florida, US, and was established at Nova Southeastern University in 2009.
 Nova Southeastern University is also home to the Guy Harvey Research Institute and the Center of Excellence for Coral Reef Ecosystems Research, both of which conduct collaborative research with the Save Our Seas Shark Research Center.

-It is specialises in taking integrative, multi-disciplinary approaches to research and conservation, which include combining high-tech genetics, genomics and field work to illuminate holistic aspects of shark and ray science that would be difficult to decipher using single-discipline approaches alone.
+It specializes in taking integrative, multi-disciplinary approaches to research and conservation, which include combining high-tech genetics, genomics and field work to illuminate holistic aspects of shark and ray science that would be difficult to decipher using single-discipline approaches alone.

-In February 2019, scientists decoded the genome of the white shark and discovered an astonishing insights that may explain why these sharks have survived over millennia.
-This discovery may have an impact on how we understand and manage human age-related diseases in the future.
+In February 2019, scientists decoded the genome of the white shark and discovered insights that may explain why these sharks have survived over millennia.
+This discovery may impact how we understand and manage human age-related diseases in the future.